9586

 Woodpecker on a telephone pole

 The real problem turned out not to be the bear chewing, but a fallen telephone pole.
-"The pole had been so damaged by woodpeckers," Elam said, and the integrity of the pole was compromised.
-The pole split.
+As Elam explained, "The pole had been so damaged by woodpeckers," compromising its integrity until it split.
 "It bent our risers and kinked the main fiber.
 That's why it actually went down..."

 "I like the GFX part of it, putting a map on there." -Albert Elam